sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

 ---
 layout: distill
-title: Lost in Prediction: The Missing Link Between LLMs and Narrative Economics Lost in Prediction: Why Social Media Narratives  Don't Help Macroeconomic Forecasting?
+title: Lost in Prediction: The Missing Link Between LLMs and Narrative Economics.
+Lost in Prediction: Why Social Media Narratives  Don't Help Macroeconomic Forecasting?
 description: Your blog post's abstract 2.
   Please add your abstract or summary here and not in the main body of your text.
   Do not include math/latex or hyperlinks.